The Czech Republic at a Glance

 Working Conditions in the Czech Republic

-By law, the probation period cannot exceed three months.
+By law, the probation period cannot exceed three months (or six months for managerial employees).
 Every employee is entitled to four weeks of paid annual leave, with one supplementary week being standard in well-established companies.
 Average working hours amount to 40h per week, split over five days.